 Miranda hopes to support the organization with her financial background and local understanding of the community.
 She is enthusiastic to be joining the other dedicated members of the organization.

-Mike Strager was introduced to the Cheat River Watershed in the mid 1990s as a WVU graduate student sampling water quality in Sovern Run and the Big Sandy watersheds.
+Mike Strager, Secretary, was introduced to the Cheat River Watershed in the mid 1990s as a WVU graduate student sampling water quality in Sovern Run and the Big Sandy watersheds.
 An avid fisherman, he lamented at that time the fact that such beautiful local streams were devoid of any game fish such as brook trout or smallmouth bass.
 This experience helped form his graduate work on prioritizing watersheds for restoration.

 As a professor in the Davis College – School of Natural Resources at WVU, Mike works on water resource issues statewide and has a special affinity for the Cheat River Watershed.
 Mike’s ability to analyze spatial datasets within both the physical and social sciences realms are part of the unique skill set he brings to the organization.
 His also has connections to the Cheat Lake Environment and Area Recreation (CLEAR) organization and the Power Company at Lake Lynn Dam in which he has helped to coordinate lake cleanups, establish public access sites, and develop rail trail and beach projects.